 Removal of mangroves is not permitted by the Town - the State of Florida Department of Environmental Protection oversees mangrove protection.
 Requests for a permit to trim or remove mangroves should be directed to the DEP.
 The Southeast District office contact number is 561-681-6600.

 Show All Answers

-ANSWER (b): If you do not live in a neighborhood with a Home Owners Association or live in an older neighborhood (see list below), you do not need town approval to remove a tree if it is located on a developed lot.
-These older neighborhoods are exempt since there were not approvals that required a minimum amount of landscaping.
-If the property is not part of a developed subdivision, or received site plan approval with conditions related to vegetation removal, please contact Natural Resources for more information.
+ANSWER (b): If you do not live in a neighborhood with a development approval or a HOA - these are older neighborhoods (see list below), often referred to as "charter" neighborhoods - you do not need Town approval to remove trees or vegetation if they are located on a developed lot.
+These older neighborhoods are exempt, because at the time of development, there were no requirements for a minimum amount of preserved native vegetation or landscaping.
+If the lot in question is undeveloped, or is not zoned Residential, please contact Natural Resources.

 This is a private and civil matter between property owners.
 Please discuss this with your neighbor.